Prof David Ball and A/Prof Gavin Wright

 I’d park round the back [of the hospital to visit] and cut through the garden.
 It was winter and I could always see my footprints were the first in the grass.
 She was always happy to see me and we hung out together.
 I read lots of books.
 Mum would hop in the wheelchair and we’d go for a walk.
 She’d sleep a lot.
 I was adamant I’d be there when the doctors were, so I knew what was going on.
 People were always visiting.

 We were pretty devastated, but people would say things like, ‘Well, she’s a hundred, she’s not going to be around forever’.
-And we’d say, ‘But she’s a pretty impressive one hundred year old, she’ll be around as long as she wants to be’.
+And we’d say, ‘But she’s a pretty impressive 100-year-old, she’ll be around as long as she wants to be’.
 I was sad and angry (about the cancer diagnosis).
 I wanted my mum to just not wake up one morning.
-You get to a hundred and some doctor comes in and tells you you have cancer – I just don’t think that’s right.
+You get to a hundred and some doctor comes in and tells you you have cancer—I just don’t think that’s right.

 Room 64 podcast, episode two (abridged):